zapabug/Madstr.tv/docs/tv-app-architecture.md

 *   Content is fetched from Nostr relays based on a list of followed authors (fetched via Kind 3, with improved reliability using a timeout) and optional hashtags.
 *   **Image feeds** are **randomized** on load using `shuffleArray` for variety.
 Fetches a larger batch (e.g., 500) initially.
 *   **Video feeds** are **deduplicated** by URL (keeping newest) and displayed **sequentially** (sorted by creation date).
 Fetches a smaller batch (e.g., 30) initially.
+*   **Video playlist limited:** Initially shows a subset (e.g., 15) of videos, loading more from the cache on demand.
+*   **Video preloading:** Proactively loads the next video in the sequence using a hidden video element.
+*   **Continuous video playback:** Automatically plays the next video after the current one finishes.
 *   Older content (images/videos) can be fetched dynamically ("infinite scroll" behavior) by navigating past the end of the current list.
 *   Uses a **split-screen layout**, hiding the bottom panel in fullscreen mode.
 *   Enters **fullscreen mode** automatically after periods of inactivity or no new messages.